Safin-Sulthan/mini-atm-react-redux/README.md

 🔹 How to Run the Project

-Clone the repository
+Clone the repository:

 git clone https://github.com/Safin-Sulthan/mini-atm-react-redux.git

-Navigate to the project directory
+Navigate to the project directory:

 cd mini-atm-react-redux

-Install dependencies
+Install dependencies:

 npm install

-Start the application
+Start the application:

 npm start

-🔹 Learning Outcome
+🔹 Learning Outcome:

 This project helped me understand: